MateuszGrzegorzewski/My-Workout-Plan/README.md

 In addition, I intend to add a function to analyze training results, allowing users to determine their progress.

-## How to Install and Run the Project
+## How to Install the Project

+1. Installation of all dependencies for the project:
+   `pip install -r requirements.txt`

-1. Create a .env file.
+2. Create a .env file.
 An example of a finished file is:

-    >DJANGO_SECRET_KEY=super-secret-key123
-    >DEBUG=1
+   > DJANGO_SECRET_KEY=super-secret-key123
+   > DEBUG=1
-    >DJANGO_ALLOWED_HOST=127.0.0.1 localhost
+   > DJANGO_ALLOWED_HOST=127.0.0.1 localhost
-    >POSTGRES_DB=myworkoutplandb
-    >POSTGRES_USER=myworkoutplanuser
-    >POSTGRES_PASSWORD=secretpassword123
+   > POSTGRES_DB=myworkoutplandb
+   > POSTGRES_USER=myworkoutplanuser
+   > POSTGRES_PASSWORD=secretpassword123

-2. Run the following command to start the application:
+3. Run the following command to start the application:
    `docker compose up`

+4. Get the ID of the web container by running the following command:
+   `docker ps`

+5. Enter the web container by running the following command:
+   `docker exec -it {id of container} bash`

+6. Database migration:
+   `python manage.py migrate`

-3. The application will be available at: https://localhost:8000/
+7. The application will be available at: https://localhost:8000/

+## How to run the Project

+If you have installed the application in the correct way is enough:
+`docker compose up`

+And the application will be available at: https://localhost:8000/

 ## How to run tests

-1. Start the application using the command in the previous section.
+1. Start the application using the commands in the previous sections.
 2. Get the ID of the web container by running the following command:
    `docker ps`
 3. Enter the web container by running the following command:
    `docker exec -it {id of container} bash`
 4. Run tests with the following command:
-   `python manage.py tests`
+   `python manage.py test`